newsuk/times-components/packages/tealium-utils/README.md

 # Tealium Utils

-Like the tealium package, this package is web-only.
-Mobile tracking is managed natively.
 This package simply sets up a "dev" instance of the Tealium reporter for usage in the Times Components showcases.
 Showcases typically import this method and pass it to any component that utilises the tracking package.